 Recently a lot of people have been asking me for recommendations on what juicer they should get, and I thought it would make sense to put it all down in a blog post to share with you as well.
 When it comes to buying something like a juicer, the first step is to really think about what you can afford, or what you'd be happy spending right now.
 Juicers are like any piece of electrical equipment, you get what you pay for - the more you spend on a juicer, generally translates into better quality juice and less waste.

 Having said that, if you're new to juicing and are looking for a really good juicer that's easy to use to get you started, my recommendation is to aim around the £100 mark.
-The juicer that I have been recommending for the last year is the Philips Viva Collection HR1863 which retails at £109.99 and is also a Which Magazine Best Buy.
+The juicer that I have been recommending for the last year is the Philips Viva Collection HR1867/21 which retails around £110 and has also been a Which Magazine Best Buy.
 It's smaller than most (so it takes up less space on your work top), it's efficient (makes up to 2 litres of juice before needing emptied) and it's got "quick clean" technology which is marketing jargon, but essentially means that it's easier and faster to clean than other juicers... which is a huge bonus because the easier it is to use, the more likely you'll be to use it!

 Here's the Which Magazine Review: